Posted: Thu 8th Jun 2023

 Some business ideas come from a moment of inspiration, while others come after a hefty gin bill.
 It was the latter that led gin enthusiasts Mark Smallwood and Liam Manton to launch Didsbury Gin in 2017.

-In less than two years, Didsbury Gin has landed listings in national pub chains, supermarkets and department stores.
+In less than two years since its launch, Didsbury Gin landed listings in national pub chains, supermarkets and department stores.
 Vogue Magazine called it "one of the most exciting new British gins" and, after an appearance on Dragons' Den, the business received £75,000 in investment.

 We did more research than we make out.
 We met with distillers, distributors and people who run gin stalls or make products for other people.
 Then we started working on the flavour profile and the style we wanted to come up with.